abougouffa/minemacs/docs/packages.md

 ## `me-notes`
 * `denote`: Simple notes for Emacs with an efficient file-naming scheme
+* `denote-silo`: Convenience functions for working with multiple silos
+* `denote-journal`: Convenience functions for daily journaling with Denote
+* `denote-sequence`: Sequence notes or Folgezettel with Denote
+* `denote-org`: Extensions to better integrate Org with Denote
+* `denote-markdown`: Extensions to better integrate Markdown with Denote
 * `consult-denote`: Use Consult in tandem with Denote
 * `denote-menu`: View and filter Denote files in a tabulated list